Verner Panton: Biography

-Design career
+Career

 From 1950 to 1952, Verner Panton worked for the architect Arne Jacobsen, who became another important mentor.
 While at Jacobsen's office, Panton worked primarily in furniture design- specifically, the development of the ‘Ant’ chair.
 Following his employment with Jacobsen, Panton took a number of extensive trips throughout Europe over the course of three years.
 During this time, he establishes a number of international contacts with design colleagues, manufacturers, and dealers.
 From this, Panton is given a large number of architectural and furniture designs including the Bachelor Chair and Tivoli Chair commissioned by prestigious Danish furniture manufacturer Fritz Hansen in 1955.

 In the mid-Fifties Verner Panton for the first time occupied himself with the idea of a chair made from one single element.
 In 1956 the Neue Gemeinschaft für Wohnkultur (WK-Möbel) organized a competition in which Panton participated.
 His entry was an entire furniture collection, which also included a stackable chair in which the seat and backrest formed a single unit.
 This is the project from which the so-called 'S-Chair' is derived.
 The competition entry itself was not successful, with his designs failing to win a prize.
 In 1957, a prefabricated weekend house is produced as a small series called the All Round House.

 In 1958, Panton redesigned his parents’ inn, Kom-igen in the Langesø Park on the island of Fünen, for which he also designed the Cone Chair.
-The Kom-igen inn was one of Panton’s first major commissions.
+The Kom-igen inn was one of Panton's first major commissions.
 Panton designed the interior as well as a one-floor extension with a roof terrace.
 He used five different shades of red for the interior to give it warmth while including dark colors for the table linens.
 Panton developed a flexible system made of fabrics with geometrical patterns to hang from the ceiling to divide up the room.
 From this, began the start of the cooperation with the Danish firms of Plus-Linje (Cone Chair series furniture), Unika Væv (textiles) and Louis Poulsen (lighting).